What Is Non-Linked Non-Participating Term Insurance?

 - Endowment and money-back plans for savings

-- Child plans for securing the child’s financial future
+- Child insurance plans for securing the child’s financial future

 - ULIPs for generating market-linked investment returns